University of the People review and FAQ

 Complaints about extortion schemes and payments

 «I live in the third world.
-Not only did UoPeople refuse to get me a scholarship, but when I ran out of money and couldn't pay the last "fee" the website wouldn't let me in anymore.
-That is, if you don't pay, they have your account disabled and you can't log in to the website anymore.
-This is racketeering, in addition there is tax evasion, now I only wonder how they launder money overseas.»
+Not only did UoPeople refuse to grant me a scholarship, but when I ran out of money and couldn't afford the last fee, they completely blocked my access to the website.
+That's right: if you don't pay, they disable your account, and you can't log in anymore.
+This isn't education; this is extortion.
+On top of that, there's clear tax evasion going on.
+Now, I'm left wondering: how exactly are they laundering money overseas?»

 UoPeople's MBA is not legit